Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <br>
 If at any stage you dont know what command to run you can use the <kbd>-h</kbd> flag to print a list of commands you can use.
 <br>
-We will use a series of challenges (A Bob's Life...) from the CSC presented as a write up IOT practice the use of volatility.
+We will use a series of challenges (A Bob's Life... and Memory is RAM) from the CSC presented as a write up IOT practice the use of volatility.
 </details>
 <hr>